ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 having a class just to send a command may seem an overkill, in reality there are a lot of complexities that justifies the existence of actions:

-- the commands need to be called in on the right device;
+- the commands have to be called in on the right device;
 - the commands require the right input;
-- since the telescope is a distributed system, after most of the commands are executed we have to wait for some events to happen to be sure that the operation is completed;
+- since the telescope is a distributed system, most command calls are asynchronous and the test script has to synchronize with the devices;
-- very often, the operations implicitly involve devices that are part of different sub-systems, so the synchronization has to be done in a coordinated way;
+- in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronize over a desired transient or quiescent state
-- since some commands trigger long running operations, you may want to choose to synchronize at the end of the operation (next quiescent state) or at the when the command is accepted (next transient state);
+- very often, the operations implicitly involve devices that are part of different sub-systems, so the synchronization may need to involve them all;
 - if something changes about the command (e.g., the name, the input, the expected events, the expected state of the devices), you may want to update only in one place and have all the dependencies as much explicit as possible;
-- you may want to automatically log the run operations and their results in a transparent way.
+- you may want to automatically log the operations you run and their results in a transparent way.

 Moreover, in the context of the testing of the telescope, not all the operations are just a single command but:

-- sometimes you may want to call at once a sequence of operations;
+- sometimes you may want to build and call a sequence of operations;
-- sometimes an operation is simply more sophisticated than calling a single command and you need additional logic (that is never a good thing to be put explicitly in a test script).
+- sometimes an operation is simply more sophisticated than a simple command call and additional logic it's needed.

-All these reasons justify the existence of actions, as building blocks to encapsulate the complexity of the operations that are performed over the telescope.
-The actions so are represented through classes, that embed both the *code to perform the operation* and *the termination/synchronization condition*.
+All these reasons justify the existence of actions as structured entities to encapsulate the complexity of the operations that are performed over the telescope.
+The actions are so represented through classes, that embed both the *code to perform the operation* and *the termination/synchronization condition*.
 All the action classes extend a common base class